Skip to main content

 Working and Seeking Employment while Applying for SSA Benefits

 One of the most common and long-standing myths about applying for Social Security disability benefits (SSI/SSDI) is that an applicant will be denied if they are working or seeking employment during the application process.
-This myth is especially harmful because of the negative consequences it has on applicants.
+This myth is especially harmful because of its negative consequences on applicants.

 Employment is especially beneficial to people with disabilities.
 The benefits go far beyond the monetary gains.
-Employment gives people a sense of purpose, meaning to their days, opens gateways to social interactions, and brings a connection to community.
+Employment gives people a sense of purpose and meaning to their days, opens gateways to social interactions, and brings a connection to the community.

 The Facts!

-People can work during the application process, and information gathered from work activity can help strengthen the SSI/SSDI application by documenting any functional limitations an individual experiences at work.
-SSA looks at the type and amount of work completed to see if an individual can maintain “substantial gainful activity (SGA).”
-If an applicant is able to work, but not at a substantial gainful level, then they can still be found eligible for SSI/SSDI benefits.
+People can work during the application process.
+In fact, information gathered from work activity can help strengthen the SSI/SSDI application by documenting any functional limitations an individual experiences at work.
+SSA looks at the type and amount of work completed to see if an individual can maintain substantial gainful activity (SGA).
+If an applicant can work but not at a substantial gainful level, they can still be found eligible for SSI/SSDI benefits.

 Work Incentives

-For more information about the many work incentive programs available for people who choose to go back to work (or continue working!) after receiving SSA benefits, please go to the Social Security Red Book and the Employment & Work Incentives page.
+For more information about the many SSA work incentive programs available for people who choose to go back to work (or continue working!) after receiving SSA benefits, please see the SSA Redbook – A Guide to Work Incentives and Employment Supports and SSI/SSDI and Employment: A Brief Overview of SSA Work Incentives.

 Image of Yes, You Can Work Infographic